Miro0o/Docs-Notes/Macro-Knowledge/🌏 International Politics & Demography/Countries' Overview/United States 🇺🇸/United States 🇺🇸.md

 - **Judicial**(interprets the law)
     - Composed of the [Supreme Court](http://www.supremecourt.gov/) and the [federal court system](http://www.uscourts.gov/FederalCourts.aspx)

 Each [**state** has its own government](http://www.whitehouse.gov/our-government/state-and-local-government) which echoes the federal government in its three-branch organization.
 The Legislative branch is composed of the state senate and house (or assembly), the Executive branch is composed of the Governor and typically many departments (structure varies by state), and the Judicial branch is composed of the state court system, headed by the state supreme court.
 There are different **local government** offices at the county and the municipal (city/town) level.
 Typically, cities follow a similar pattern to federal and state government, with a Mayor acting as the chief executive officer of a city.
 Usually, a county is larger than and encompasses many cities and towns.
-However, [New York City](http://www1.nyc.gov/) is made up of five boroughs, which are each actually counties (listed at right).
+However, [New York City](http://www1.nyc.gov/) is made up of five boroughs, which are each actually counties.

 **What Topics are Covered by Government Documents?**